MudBlazor/MudBlazor/CONTRIBUTING.md

 ```

 As soon as you interact with html elements they are potentially re-rendered, and your variable becomes stale.
-As soon as you interact with html elements they are potentially re-rendered, and your variable becomes stale.

 ```c#
    var comp = ctx.RenderComponent<MudTextField<string>>();